What is included in a Full Home Inspection?

 As an InterNACHI Certified Inspector® and Georgia State Licensed Inspector, I follow their Standards of Practice which can be viewed in the link below.

-Our home inspection does not end after the report is completed.
+Our full home inspection does not end after the report is completed.
 Should you have any questions months down the road, you are encouraged to give us a call.
-During your home inspection our professional certified inspectors will evaluate:
+During your full home inspection our professional certified inspectors will evaluate:

 The grading, driveway, retaining walls and walkways with respect to their affect on the structure, decks and stairs, patios, vegetation’s affect on the structure, carport areas, etc.